jessk816/pinn/README.md

         - volume, defect density, PDF
         - same as workflow.ipynb
         - easier to reference later in other notebooks

-- **basquin**
+- **practice_basquin**
     - deterministic.ipynb
         - deterministic model
-        - predicts a single fatigue life for a given defect and stress using Basquin’s law
+        - predicts a single fatigue life for a given defect and stress using Basquin's law
         - S-N, Shozawa curves
     - probabilistic.ipynb
         - probabilistic model
-        - predicts a distribution of fatigue lives using Basquin’s law
+        - predicts a distribution of fatigue lives using Basquin's law
         - PDFs, GEV, S-N, Shiozawa, reliability curves under fixed and varying stress levels
     - probabilistic_ved.ipynb
         - probabilistic model using the defect density and VED as a process input that controls defect statistics
-        - predicts a distribution of fatigue lives using Basquin’s law
+        - predicts a distribution of fatigue lives using Basquin's law
         - PDFs, GEV, S-N, Shiozawa, reliability curves under fixed and varying stress levels

-**practice**
+- **practice**
     - shiozawa.ipynb
         - the first deterministic/probabilistic model
     - practice.ipynb
         - neural network basics
     - practice_parislaw.ipynb
         - neural network basics with the Paris law